Timmmm/robocut/Readme.md

 * It doesn't cut my fonts correctly?!

-Qt SVG only supports the SVG 1.2 Tiny standard and this has a limited SVG support.
-For example multiline text is something that is not supported by Robocut, however you can export your text to a path or just create each line separate.
-The best option is to change them to paths (in Inkscape it is `Object->Convert to paths`), before exporting the SVG.
+Qt SVG only supports the SVG 1.2 Tiny standard which does not support positioning `<tspan>` elements.
+This is how Inkscape handles multi-line text.
+The best solution is to change them to paths (in Inkscape it is `Path->Object to Path`), before exporting the SVG.

 * The cutter stops mid-cut.